zdila/scratch-link-ble-linux/README.md

 # Scratch Link for BLE devices under Linux

-This is quick and dirty implementation of Scratch Link for BLE devices under Linux.
+This is Scratch Link for BLE devices under Linux.
 For BLE it uses D-Bus.

 So far has been tested only with Intelino smart train.